dgkirkwood/teleport-terraform-quickstart/teleport_cluster/auto_upgrades/aws/README.md

 critical = "no"
 ```
 Where `hosted_zone` is an existing Route53 hosted zone.

 `desired_version` is the target version of Teleport for your agents.
-This should match your auth and proxy versions
+This should match your auth and proxy versions.

 `critical` is whether the update is critical or not.
 Must be yes or no.

 Then simply `terraform init` and `terraform apply`!